 The “Old Taylor” isn’t dead; she has just evolved.
 She embraces the snake image she was attacked with, shedding the skin of her past and growing into a new one.
 The only dead thing is the part of her that wants to please everyone with an image of perfection.

 “So It Goes” follows “Look What You Made Me Do,” and is a forgettable, substanceless track on the album.
 Even though those two songs were not my favorites, they are followed by “Gorgeous,” “Getaway Car,” “King of My Heart” and “Dancing With Our Hands Tied,” which are absolute jams.
 Each song has an amazing beat paired with meaningful lyrics about love found and love lost.
 “Getaway Car” talks about the dangers of being swept up in a shallow, fast-moving relationship.
 This is a driving-down-a-road-at-night-jamming out-with-a car-full-of-friends kind of song.
 “Dress” follows the epic dance break of the last four songs with its sultrier melody.

 Then comes “This Is Why We Can’t Have Nice Things,” another diss track aimed at Kanye West.
-Swift’s reputation was torn apart when Kim Kardashian through a series of Snapchat videos for lying about not approving a lyric in Kanye West’s song “Famous.”
+Swift’s reputation was torn apart when Kim Kardashian exposed her through a series of Snapchat videos for lying about not approving a lyric in Kanye West’s song “Famous.”